This will be the first blog in a series in which I wish to address a matter on my heart.

 In surveying the church scene in Namibia, I have said on a number of occasions to fellow pastors and elders, “One of our greatest duties in these days is to ‘save’ Christians!“ I am not, of course suggesting at all that we can add to the great saving work of Christ.
 Christ alone saves us and justifies us.
 PERIOD!

 A number of Namibian churches are currently preparing for the visit of Joyce Meyer to this country in 2014.
 If I understand the above quoted texts correctly, then I believe that biblical Christians have a duty to save those caught in the web of deceit of these prosperity teachers.
-I have studied the roots of the prosperity movement (The Word of Faith) movement for more than 25 years, and I conclude with many others that this is, frankly speaking , ‘a different gospel’ (Galatians 1:6)
+I have studied the roots of the prosperity movement (The Word of Faith) movement for more than 25 years, and I conclude with many others that this is, frankly speaking, ‘a different gospel’ (Galatians 1:6).
+I know that this posting is not going to make me popular, but I have come to the conclusion that if I do not warn you, I will be an unfaithful shepherd, leaving you in the hands of these fierce wolves.
+(Acts 20 :29-35)

-The following material is an excerpt from a blog article written by Rick Henderson .
-You can read the complete blog posting at http://churchismessy.com/2013/08/05/why-i-called-out-joel-osteen-and-joyce-meyer/ My purpose is to alert you to the person and teaching of Joyce Meyer.
+The following material is an excerpt from a blog article written by Rick Henderson.
+You can read the complete blog posting at http://churchismessy.com/2013/08/05/why-i-called-out-joel-osteen-and-joyce-meyer/

 When I first heard her tell her story I was deeply moved and impressed.
 She is an amazing example of overcoming hurts and abuse.
 She will forever have my admiration and respect in that regard.
 Furthermore, she gives spectacular advice.
 If my wife or if one of my daughters went to her in a moment of crisis, I believe they would return with magnificently helpful advice.
 If they went to her for teaching, they would return with deadly heresy.